cloude-z/Touhou-AI/README.md

 #### TohoAI.py

 The real shit of TohoAI to play the game!
+Open the game first, then run `TohoAI.py` it will let you play the game automatically.

 ## Train own model